Getting my Tweet Wet

 However, as we grow accustomed to these new technological innovations, are we developing new skills to our benefit, or are we simply replacing older analog methods of accomplishing the same thing?
 And are there advantages to the new way over the old one, or are we “phasing out” skills that might still have some importance from time to time?
 Consider these examples:

 1. Although kids are still taught to read analog clocks in grade school, the majority of clocks being installed in schools these days are digital, or if they are analog, they include a digital readout at the bottom.
 The majority of clocks in most homes are digital too (your DVD player, clock radio, computer, etc.).
 As a consequence, fewer and fewer kids can read a wristwatch because they aren’t getting the practice.
 My wife teaches 8th grade, and she says she has a lot of kids who can’t tell time without a digital clock!
 This trend makes traditional wristwatches seem almost like relics of the past, but for those who still treasure these timeless pieces, watch repair services are essential to keep them in working order and preserve their charm.
+And for those interested in starting their collection, be sure to check out these replica watches for sale.

 2. Lots of people these days use maps from the Internet or GPS to get directions.
 But what if the information on the GPS is outdated, or the Internet directions are wrong?
 This happened to me recently in Colorado: after Google Maps led us into the middle of nowhere and off course, we pulled over and bought a state map, and that got us on the right track.
 However, this was only because I know how to read a map, which obviously won’t give turn-by-turn directions, and to use the compass I carry with me.
 We are losing the ability to navigate with map and compass, because the majority of the time you don’t have to know how to read them anymore.
 Many people are content to turn on their phone’s location service or their GPS and follow blindly from there, without truly knowing where they are or where they’re going; they just follow the directions and assume they’ll get there.